 2. Agencies should coordinate planned deployment of any emitters prior to entry into the emergency area.
 Upon entry into the emergency area, users will coordinate with their agency's spectrum management personnel, including any deployed personnel supporting the NRF.
 Any requests for frequency authorizations are to be forwarded to NTIA Headquarters for approval.
 Except as covered by Section 12.4, agencies shall, prior to operation, coordinate and receive approval by NTIA for all radio use intended for operation in the emergency area.
 Should an existing/incumbent system in the affected area no longer be operational, NTIA may authorize reuse of assigned frequencies or frequency allotments to support new operations.
-The reuse of these assigned frequencies or frequency allotments of the original authorization.
+The reuse of these assigned frequencies or frequency allotments will be coordinated for use on a temporary basis or until such time as the original user is prepared to re-establish operations under the parameters of the original authorization.
 Should the emergency area fall within the area of responsibility of a DOD Area Frequency Coordinator (AFC) and requirements include spectrum covered under Section 8.3.25, the user will coordinate with the DCO prior to requesting authorization through NTIA.